amberhf/sandbox/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

-All HTML/CSS/JS files are in the `public` directory.
+All HTML/CSS/JS files are in the `public` directory, anything stored in `public` will be served statically to the user.

 ## Deploying to Heroku